 - Car Accidents: It is the leading cause of spinal cord injuries.
 Car and motorcycle accidents account for nearly half of all new spinal cord injuries annually.

 - Slips and Falls: Slip and falls are the leading cause of spinal cord injuries after age 65.
 In general, falls cause about 30% of spinal cord injuries.

 - Acts of Violence: About 15% of spinal cord injuries result from violent encounters, usually from wounds from firearms.
 Wounds with knives are also common but on a smaller scale compared to the previous ones.

 - Sports and Recreational Injuries: Sports and recreational activities such as impact sports and shallow-water diving cause about 12% of spinal cord injuries.

 - Alcohol Consumption: A factor in about 1 in 4 spinal cord injuries is from alcohol use.

 - Diseases: On a smaller scale than the previous ones, cancer, arthritis, osteoporosis, herniated discs, and inflammation of the spinal cord also appear in the statistics as causing injuries in the spinal cord.

-Spinal Cord Injury Treatment in Birmingham With AlaMed Injury Clinic
+Spinal Cord Injury Treatment With AlaMed Injury Clinic

 Our doctors, nurses, and therapists are here to treat your spinal cord injury.
 We specialize in helping spinal cord injury patients develop the tools they need to address the changes caused by injury, as well as recommending equipment and resources to promote the quality of life and independence they deserve.
 Contact us today.